seanpringle/goomwwm/goomwwm.md

 Mod-Down
 :	Move the active window down within a 3x3 grid.

-Mod-Shift-Left
+Mod-Shift-Left (Left/Right/Up/Down)
-:	Snap the active window left.

-Mod-Shift-Right
-:	Snap the active window right.

-Mod-Shift-Up
-:	Snap the active window up.

-Mod-Shift-Down
-:	Snap the active window down.
+:	Snap the active window to the nearest border, by direction.

 Mod-u
 :	Undo the last size/position change for the active window.
 Undo is 10 levels deep.